kwkuh/domain-bio/ROADMAP.md

 **Why this matters for the open agent ecosystem.** Agents get spawned on ephemeral boxes with a raw IP and no human at the keyboard to click through a DNS control panel.
-Every one of them still needs a stable, TLS-friendly address to be reached at. `a-i.sh` is the missing address primitive: stateless, self-hostable, MIT, and designed to be embedded as a default in agent tooling rather than "discovered" by a person.
+Every one of them still needs a stable, TLS-friendly address to be reached at.
+Open-Domain is the missing address primitive: stateless, self-hostable, MIT, and designed to be embedded as a default in agent tooling rather than "discovered" by a person.
 The incumbents (nip.io, sslip.io, traefik.me, backname.io) solve the IP-in-hostname trick but none of them are built for agents.
 That gap is the whole